Turnitin

 Support

 The DoIT Help Desk provides instructors, staff and students with free tech support and troubleshooting help by phone at (608) 264-4357, email and chat.
-In-person support is also available at the DoIT Help Desk service desk in the Computer Sciences building.
+In-person support is also available at the DoIT Help Desk in the Computer Sciences building.
 Visit helpdesk.wisc.edu for hours and more information.

 Service category